-620-2.3 Ground Rod Array: Provide ground rod arrays, as required, consisting of two or more ground rod assemblies, bonded together and spaced a minimum of 40 feet apart.
+620-2.3 Ground Rod Array: Provide a ground rod array consisting of two or more ground rod assemblies, bonded together and spaced a minimum of 40 feet apart.

-620-2.4 Grounding Conductors: Use solid copper insulated (green) conductor for electrical or lightning protection ground from the system ground bus or barrier plates to the ground rod assembly.
-Size equipment grounding conductors according to NEC Section 250.122.
-Size grounding electrode conductors according to NEC Section 250.66.
+620-2.4 Grounding Conductors: Use solid copper insulated (green) conductor for electrical or lightning protection ground from the system ground bus or barrier plates to the grounding electrode assembly.
+Use either solid or stranded copper insulated (green) conductor for all ground connections.
+Equipment grounding conductors shall be sized according to the NEC section 250.122.
+Grounding electrode conductors shall be sized according to the NEC section 250.66 (A) through (C).
+Ground Ring grounding conductors shall be sized according to the NEC section 250.52 (A), (4).
+Lightning protection main conductors shall be #2 AWG from the air terminals to the ground rods.

-620-2.5 Exothermic Grounding Bond: Make all connections to the ground rod assemblies using exothermic welds.
+620-2.5 Exothermic Grounding Bond: Make all connections to the grounding electrode using exothermic welds.